bloom-works/organ-donation-reform/procurement/2_procurement.md

 ### Problems to Solve In Buying OPTN Technology

 Our research uncovered a number of problems with the current and previous OPTN procurements, which are listed immediately below.
 The team developed an approach that aims to solve these problems.
-The list below is not intended to be comprehensive of all issues addressed within this strategyy but it highlights some of the prominent challenges we have identified.
+The list below is not intended to be comprehensive of all issues addressed within this strategy but it highlights some of the prominent challenges we have identified.